Contact Us

 The Solution: From Caretaker to Fixer

 To prevent this value erosion, you must change the mandate.
-Never hire an Interim CTO to "hold the fort."
-Hire them to clean the house.
-The interim period is actually the perfect time to execute the painful, unpopular changes that a permanent CTO might struggle to survive politically in their first year.
+Do not hire an Interim CTO simply to preserve the status quo.
+Hire them to stabilize the function and clear the backlog of hard decisions.
+The interim period is often the right time to execute necessary changes that a permanent CTO might struggle to survive politically in their first year.

 Structuring the "Fixer" Mandate requires a 90-day execution plan, not a consulting agreement.
 Here is the framework:

 The Interim CTO must conduct a Non-Technical Audit of the engineering function.
-Their goal is not to make friends; it is to identify the B-players, the architectural dead ends, and the process bottlenecks.
-They should deliver a "State of the Union" report that is brutally honest—something a permanent hire trying to build long-term relationships might water down.
+Their goal is to identify the talent gaps, architectural dead ends, and process bottlenecks.
+They should deliver a "State of the Union" report that is direct, evidence-based, and useful to the incoming permanent leader.

-• Kill zombie projects that are draining resources.
+• Stop projects that are draining resources without supporting the investment thesis.

-• Restructure the team and manage out underperformers.
+• Restructure the team where accountability is unclear.

 • Negotiate exit terms with failing vendors.

-When the permanent CTO arrives, they should be walking into a clean room, not a crime scene.
+When the permanent CTO arrives, they should inherit a cleaner operating system, not a backlog of avoided decisions.

 3. Days 61-90: The Handover Architecture

 The final month is about documenting the "Why."
 Why were these decisions made?
 What is the roadmap for the next 6 months?
-The Interim CTO transitions from commander to consigliere, ensuring the new hire has a running start.
+The Interim CTO transitions from active operator to handoff partner, ensuring the new hire has a running start.
 This approach turns a liability (a leadership gap) into an asset (a turnaround phase), preserving velocity and protecting your EBITDA.